-d) Don't over-play attacking rolls on your side of the board.
-A common error is to volunteer a blot on your 8-point in order to make your bar-point.
-Keep in mind that your bar-point is most valuable when your opponent is still anchored on your ace-point, and that your 8-point is an asset in itself.
-While trading it for the bar is an upgrade, it isn't worth the cost of five fly-shots from the bar -- and splitting your back men is especially attractive when your opponent can't attack you with his whole roll (Position #38).
+d) Don't overplay attacking rolls on your side of the board.

+A common error is to volunteer a blot on your 8-point to make your bar-point with 11.

+Keep in mind that your bar-point is most valuable when your opponent is still anchored on your ace-point, and that your 8-point is itself an asset.
+While trading it for the bar is an upgrade, it isn't worth the cost of five fly-shots from the bar - and splitting your back checkers is especially attractive when your opponent can't attack you with the whole roll (Position #38).

 Likewise, after hitting a blot on your bar-point with 33, locking up that point is better than making your 5-point because of the many (14!) gratuitous return shots the latter play would gift your opponent (Position #39).

 Making your 5-point after hitting the outfield blot should just plain look ugly by now.
-Unstacking the heavy 6-point is a virtue; offering gratuitous return shots after hitting is a vice.
+Unstacking the heavy 6-point is a virtue.
+Remember, offering gratuitous return shots after hitting is a vice.